Top 100 Content Marketing Questions Answered

 The absence of a clear mission and role for content marketing on a brand.

-Due to COVID, the marketing strategies for 2020 went out the window a while ago.
+Due to COVID, the traditional marketing strategies went out the window a while ago.
 Robert Rose suggests that marketers “stop posting for a moment, sit back and architect the right strategy for your business.
 Then lean in heavily and execute it brilliantly.”

-As you start planning marketing for 2021, you need to adapt to customers’ new media habits – and make sure brand messages remain relevant in changing times.
+As you start planning marketing during the pandemic, you need to adapt to customers’ new media habits – such as a preference for video and interactive content.
+Make sure brand messages remain relevant in changing times.

-A Message Map helps you say it, share it, tweet it, blog it, post it, publish it, or debate it well.
-By using Message Maps consistently, you can make your marketing, employee, and investor communications even more harmonious and successful.
+A Message Map helps you say it, share it, tweet it, blog post it, publish it, and debate it well.
+By using Message Maps consistently, you can make your marketing, employee, and investor communications even more harmonious and successful — and ensure that you deliver quality content.

 Read More